-By Fidel A. Calero, National Director – South/Central, Bar Review Engagement, Helix Bar Review
+By Fidel A. Calero, Esq., Managing Director, Bar Review Engagement, Helix Bar Review

 Failing the bar exam can feel like a devastating blow.
 Depression, anxiety, doubt, and a sense of loss are all common emotions for the over 20,000 applicants who do not pass the bar each year.
 But do you know what else is common?
 Each fall and spring, when bar results are released, those who learned they did not pass dust themselves off, try again, and succeed on their next attempt!
 And you can write the same ending to your bar exam story.
 So, take a minute to look in the mirror and come to terms with your path to licensure – that not passing this time is OK and you will be OK.
 Then, you can begin to develop your retake plan.